pgaria/realAutomation/content/post/testRailWithJavaIntegration.md

 #### How to integrate Automated Test with TestRail?
 I am explaining the steps to write your logic in Java and you can also follow the steps to make integration work for your framework

-STEP 1: First create one new Annotation class
+STEP 1: First create one new *Annotation Class*
 ```java
 @Retention(RetentionPolicy.RUNTIME)
 @Target(ElementType.METHOD)